Flyingfish812/p2myth/docs/Ship/Trinity.md

 |--|--|--|--|--|--|--|--|--|
 | 36.36 | 40.73 | 298.36 | 16 | 334.73 | 339.09 | 31 | 444.91 | 35 |

+## Comments

+- Dark骑士：Trinity's Teleport is useless, it will be greater if changing the darkfire into a lance.

 ## Survival

 - Trinity's TP deals railgun damage, which actually does 15 damage instead of the 8 damage stated.